UVA-LavaLab/PIMeval-PIMbench/misc-bench/cpp-string-match/README.md

 # String Match

-String match is an operation involving two strings that determines indices where one string, the needle, appears in another string, the haystack.
-This particular version of string match creates an array of the length of the haystack where every position indicates whether there is a match of the needle and the haystack starting at that position, for 1 or more needles and 1 haystack.
+String match takes one string (called the text), and 1 or more additional strings (called the keys), and finds all locations where the keys appear in the text.
+There are multiple different possible output formats for string matching, this project uses the output format from the [PFAC](https://github.com/pfac-lib/PFAC/) project, described as below:
+- The output is an array of the same length as the text
+- The elements of the output array are 32 bits
+- Each elements represents if there was a match with a key at that position in the text
+    - 0 in the output represents no match
+    - non-zero means that the key with that index matches at that position (indexs start at 1)
+- For keys that are prefixes of other keys, the longest matching key is always given as the result

 For example:
+text = "ABCAB"
+keys = ["C", "AB", "ABC"]

-string_match("abcdabc", ["abc"]) -> [1, 0, 0, 0, 1, 0, 0]
+string_match(text, keys) -> [3, 0, 1, 2, 0]

 ## Directory Structure